 TMDL Development

 MD, VA, and DC have estimated loads and assigned allocations for contaminated sites in the development of PCB TMDLs.
 These jurisdictions have estimated loads using soil concentration data acquired from environmental site assessment studies conducted by each State’s Land Management Programs.
 The soil concentration data from these studies are generally measured using aroclor based methods (e.g., EPA Methods 608 and 8082).
-NY and PA to date have not developed TMDLs to address their PCB listings.
-(Check DE TMDL).

 TMDL Implementation

-TMDL implementation for contaminated sites is required when reductions are assigned to these loading in a TMDL.
+TMDL implementation for contaminated sites is required when reductions are assigned to these loadings in a TMDL.
 MD and DC currently have not assigned reductions within a PCB TMDL.
 VA has identified contaminated sites that require reductions in order to achieve a TMDL, however an implementation plan has not been developed to address these reductions.
 (Check with VA on details).

 Contaminated Site Assessment & Remediation